 • BA, Humanities/QUEST/Elementary Education ESL

-The QUEST version of the major is expressly designed to give elementary-school teachers the skills to teach language arts, social studies, civics, and more.
-Again, there are 36 required credits:
+This version of the major, optimized for the 4+1 QUEST program in the Peter Sammartino School of Education, is designed to give future elementary-school teachers the skills to teach language arts, social studies, civics, and more.
+In this case there are 39 required credits:

 Required major courses (6 credits)